 Project Time Line

-Completion is very dependant upon the reliably of the various suppliers of parts.
-If suppliers are on time with their promises, then it's anticipated that the simulator will be flying, without an overhead panel, in mid 2012.
+Completion is very dependant upon the availability of OEM parts, the reliably of the various suppliers of parts, and the time I have available for conversion.
+If suppliers are on time with their promises, then it is anticipated that the simulator will be flying, without an overhead panel, in mid 2012.

-The concept of spending weeks constructing a flight deck from scratch and learning advanced electronics didn't appeal; I prefer to fly!.
-I'm more than happy to dabble, but my aim is not to become a mechanical engineer.
+The concept of spending weeks constructing a flight deck from scratch and learning advanced electronics did not appeal; I prefer to fly!.
+I am more than happy to 'dabble' with OEM panels and the like, but I was not prepared to wire a complete Main Instrument Panel.
+My aim is not to become a mechanical and electrical engineer.

 One aspect of flight simulation that is often difficult to grasp is PATIENCE.